• Tether to Home

 “Platformed Sustainability” envisions a conceptual marketplace where architecture mimics nature’s resilience.
 Designed along The High Line, this hill-shaped structure rises at the intersection of infrastructure and ecology, adorned with tree-like pop-up shops crafted entirely from recycled plastic.

+Visitors, tourists and locals alike, are invited to wander through botanical exhibits that bloom between vertical platforms while supporting local, eco-friendly businesses across an ‘orchard’ of recycled plastics.
 Here, architecture seeks to shield Mother Nature against the sickening fumes of pollution, fostering a community united by renewal and resilience that reimagines urban spaces as sanctuaries for both people and planet.
+The modular structure integrates vertical garden systems within recycled HDPE framework while creating dynamic shade patterns for visitors below.

 Year